fbpx

 Categories: How to, Specifications

 With an internet connection, XC Guide is able to get commercial traffic and transfer the data to XCTrack through a TCP link.
-To know more about this feature and how to configure, click on this link:
+To know more about this feature and how to configure it, check this VIDEO.

 Category: How to